Sophie de Marbois-Lebrun, Duchess of Plaisance: Life in Athens

 In 1834, the Duchess returned to Greece and settled in the new capital Athens.
 She purchased large amounts of agricultural land chiefly near Mt.
 Penteli, but all around Athens.
 She engaged the Greek architect, Stamatios Kleanthis to design a palace for her on the slopes of Mt.
 Penteli called Rododafni Castle.
 Meanwhile, in 1836, the Duchess and her daughter traveled to Beirut, where Eliza died of pneumonia.
 Such was the sorrow of the Duchess that she had her daughter's body embalmed and returned to Athens where it was placed in a crypt under her temporary home on Peiraios Street.

 Kleanthis completed the Tower of the Duchess of Plaisance in 1841 and then set to work on Villa Illisia, which was completed in 1848.
 Today the Villa Illisia is the site of the Byzantine Museum.
 A central fixture in the social life of Othonian Athens, the Duchess would host symposia on various topics of religion and politics in her palace.
 She was also known to dole out funds and titles of courtesy to those whom she found favorable.
 Something of an iconoclast, the Duchess rejected the prevailing faith, Greek Orthodoxy, and instead converted to Judaism.
-She sponsored the building of a Jewish temple in Halkida, Euboea.
+She sponsored the reconstruction of a Jewish synagogue in Halkida in 1849.

 Later in life, she commissioned Kleanthis to begin the construction of a final home and resting place for her beloved daughter's remains, the Castle of Rododafni.
 She would never live to see the house completed.
 In 1847, it caught fire and was burned to the ground.
 After that, the Duchess withdrew from public life only agreeing to see her old friend, Fotini Mavromichali, lady-in-waiting for Queen consort Amalia of Oldenburg.

 She was described by the diarist Christiane Lüth who became her neighbor in 1842: